 Redfin says that small towns and rural areas may be set to boom in the wake of the Coronavirus pandemic as homebuyer interest in America’s less populous areas saw a surge in March.

 Mortgage Loans in Forbearance Increases

-The Mortgage Bankers Association is reporting an increase in requests for mortgage forbearance.
+The National Loans Website is reported an increase in requests for mortgage forbearance.
 This data is from the MBA’s latest Forbearance and Call Volume Survey which reported that the total number of loans in forbearance recently jumped from 2.73% to 3.74%.

 April is Fair Housing Month